Why Employee Wellness means more than just Good Health

 "Over 65% of performance problems result from strained relationships between employees—not from deficits in individual employees' skill."

-These 'People Problems' are very costly with Gallup estimating disengagement costs the US economy over $450 billion annually.
+These 'People Problems' are very costly, with Gallup estimating that disengagement costs the US economy over $450 billion annually.
 Try this handy online Employee Engagement Calculator to see what it's costing your organization.

-In addition to what goes on from 9:00 - 5:00, if we have a bad day at work we tend to bring that home with us and hence affect family and personal lives.
+In addition to what happens from 9:00 to 5:00, if we have a bad day at work, we tend to bring that home with us and, hence, affect our family and personal lives.

 Mens sana in corpore sano